>

 Can't you see what I'm come to by loving that one?

-Oh, the grave he will rot you, he will rot you all away,
+Oh, your grave he will rot you, he will rot you all away,

 There's not one young man out of twenty a young man can you trust.